arraypress/Applytics/README.md

 # Cloudflare Applytics

-A lightweight, privacy-focused analytics tracking and reporting system built for Cloudflare Workers.
+A lightweight, privacy-focused analytics tracking and reporting system built on Cloudflare Workers and D1.

 ## Privacy-First Analytics